cchan-hub/ServlessSimPro/README.md

 If you want more customized metrics, add them inside the `logInfo` function in the [simulator.py](simulator.py).

 #### Plot Figs
 We provide plotting functionality.
-If you want to plot system metrics over time, please refer to the [Plot Readme](logs/README.md).
+If you want to plot system metrics, please refer to the [Plot Readme](logs/README.md).

 ### Contact Information
 你好 Hello Hola!